 Epoxy Floor Thickness

 A thin epoxy floor is enough to keep low traffic floors looking great without a lot of maintenance.
 So if you’re refinishing your garage floor, or if you’re enclosing your garage to be part of your living space a thin epoxy floor with a thickness of 4-6 mils is an good choice.
 If you’re redoing flooring in your business and you want something easy to install that will look good for your hallways, storage areas, or break room a thinner epoxy floor will look beautiful and still be relatively durable.
 Be sure to understand the differences between water based and solids epoxy.
 Water based epoxies have a much lower solids count and therefore are not as durable but are more economical if working on a strict budget.
-A good way to build up thickness of a flooring system is to install a thick underlayment or primer coating and then layer on top of this with a urethane topcoat which can be used to be up the thickness.
-Big box stores such as Home Depot or Amazon tend to sell only water based epoxies and that is why they are more inexpensive Lifespan of the product is extremely low so be sure to do your research.
+A good way to build up thickness of a flooring system is to install a thick underlayment or primer coating and then layer on top of this with a urethane topcoat.
+Big box stores such as Home Depot tend to sell only water-based epoxies as these are more inexpensive.
+It is important to do your research however, as the lifespan of water-based epoxies is extremely low.

 If you are looking for better resistance to wear and tear you need to look into a system that has at least 1-2 mm (0.04-0.08) in thickness.
 In such systems floor coats can be combined with layers of quartz sand to create a more durable surface.